The Suboccipital Muscles

 TWD Recommends

-Suboccipital muscle tightness and pain responds well to hot and cold treatments.
+Suboccipital muscle tightness and pain respond well to hot and cold treatments.
 The Huggaroo Neck Wrap treats the neck, top of the shoulder, and upper back.
 Use cold for migraines and whiplash injuries.
 Use heat for tension headaches and relaxation.

 What causes trigger points in the suboccipital muscles?